instamatic-dev/CCTBX_LITE_Windows/README.md

 # Installation and Requirements

-To install this package, download to the package to the destination directory and install python 3.7.
+To install this package, download to the package to the destination directory and install [Python 3.7](https://www.python.org/ftp/python/3.7.7/python-3.7.7-amd64.exe).
+During the installation, you should choose add python to `PATH` environmental variable.
 Support for other python 3 versions will be added.
-Then run the `install.bat` file, then set:
+Then run the `install.bat` file, then set the following environmental variables:

     LIBTBX_BUILD = YOUR DESTINATION DIRECTORY/build
 	PYTHONPATH = %LIBTBX_BUILD%\..\modules\cctbx_project;%LIBTBX_BUILD%\..\modules;%LIBTBX_BUILD%\lib